henrikmotzkus/AutomationDemo/README.md

     Instructions:
     1. Run the commands in the powershell
-    2. Assining a 'System assigned' identity to the Azure function
+    2. Assigning a 'System assigned' identity to the Azure function
     3. Assign 'contributor rights' to that identity
     4. Get the URL of the function
     5. Call the function via REST Call

 #### 7.2.2 (Folder prefix 5) Own UI definitions

 Arm templates need to ingest parameters.
-With a UI defintion you're able to create beautiful UIs on Azure to customize the customer experience.
+With a UI definition you're able to create beautiful UIs on Azure to customize the customer experience.
 Especially in big companies a lot of information needs to be incorporated at the time of deployment.

 As a central unit you can provide a self service UI for your customers.